-The first Regis L. Mullen $2,500 Accident Injury Scholarship will be awarded on April 15, 2017.
-Apply no later than March 1, 2017 to be eligible to win.
+The next Regis L. Mullen $2,500 Accident Injury Scholarship will be awarded on April 15, 2018.
+Apply no later than March 1, 2018 to be eligible to win.
 Currently accepting applications.

 When a family member you depend on is killed, or you or they experience a serious or debilitating injury, due to an accident or the negligence of another, you’re in the greatest emotional upheaval of your life.
 So many things are lost, including the ability to produce much needed income.
 This leads to innumerable consequences for everyone involved.